Soil and Water Conservation District

 About Lake County SWCD

-The mission of the Lake County Soil and Water Conservation District is to provide the administration of programs to conserve soil and improve water quality and quantity on private lands in Lake County.
+The mission of the Lake County Soil and Water Conservation District is to reach out to communities and schools to teach the value of natural resources and encourage conservation efforts.

 Lake Soil and Water